rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 and similar for EKFVicon.

-The observant reader might notice that the above block takes as arguments `rawSourceI` and not `sourceI` directly.
+The careful reader might notice that the above block takes as arguments `rawSourceI` and not `sourceI` directly.
 However, the packets are processing in the body of the class as incoming from `sourceI` (`def imu = source1`).
 This is a consequence of intermediary `Source` potentially needing to be generated during the graph creation to synchronize multiple scheduler together.
 More details below.

 ## Graph construction

 A graph can be entirely re-evaluated multiple times.
 For instance, we might want to run our simulation more than once.
 A feature of scala-flow is that the nodes of a graph are immutable and can be reused between different evaluations.
-This enables to serialize, store or transfer a graph easily.
-A graph is a data structure and scala-flow follow that intuition by separating the construction of graph and its evaluations.
+This enables us to serialize, store or transfer a graph easily.
+A graph is a data structure and scala-flow follows that intuition by separating the construction of graph and its evaluations.
 What is specific and shortlived for the lapse of time of an evaluation of a graph are the `Channel`s between the different nodes.

 ### Channel